deepgenerativemodels/notes/introduction/index.md

-While the range of applications to which generative models have been used continue to grow, we can identify three fundamental inference queries for evaluating a generative model.:
+While the range of applications to which generative models have been used continue to grow, we can identify three fundamental inference queries for evaluating a generative model:

 1.  *Density estimation:* Given a datapoint $$\mathbf{x}$$, what is the probability assigned by the model, i.e., $$p_\theta(\mathbf{x})$$?